Offchurch Bury: Finch

-Jane Wightwick Knightley (d.1911) (Countess of Aylesford), heiress of Offchurch, married Heneage Finch, 6th Earl of Aylesford (d.1871). of Packington Hall in Warwickshire.
+Jane Wightwick Knightley (Countess of Aylesford), heiress of Offchurch, married Heneage Finch, 6th Earl of Aylesford. of Packington Hall in Warwickshire.
 The Countess of Aylesford died in 1911 and bequeathed Offchurch to her younger grandson Captain the Hon.
-Charles Daniel Finch (1886-1958), second son of Charles Wightwick Finch, 8th Earl of Aylesford (1851-1924).
+Charles Daniel Finch, second son of Charles Wightwick Finch, 8th Earl of Aylesford.
 In 1912 in accordance with the bequest he changed his surname to Finch-Knightley.
 On the death of his nephew the 9th Earl in 1940 (killed in action), he would inherit the earldom, and become Charles Daniel Finch-Knightley, 10th Earl of Aylesford.
 In 1917 Charles Daniel Finch-Knightley sold the Offchurch Bury estate, with 2,610 acres including "the beautiful old Henry the Eighth mansion standing in the park of about 230 acres, 14 capital farms and residential properties".

 Watson

 The buyer (via his company the Olympia Agricultural and Pure Stock Farms Ltd, based at Selby in Yorkshire), was Mr Joseph Watson, of Linton Spring, near Wetherby, Yorkshire, a soap manufacturer from Leeds, who also in 1921 purchased as his residence the nearby estate of Compton Verney in Warwickshire and in 1922 was created Baron Manton "of Compton Verney".
 Watson used the estate of Offchurch (with others at Barlby in Yorkshire, Thorney in Cambridgeshire and Sudbourne in Suffolk) for his venture into industrialised agriculture.
 He died unexpectedly in 1922 of a heart attack whilst hunting with the Warwickshire Foxhounds near Compton Verney and was buried at Offchurch.
 His son and heir Miles Watson, 2nd Baron Manton, resided for a while at Compton Verney, which he sold in 1929, whilst Joseph's widow Claire, Baroness Manton, lived at Offchurch Bury until her death in 1936, the surrounding estate having been sold in 1923.